Digitia gens

 The gens Digitia was a plebeian family at ancient Rome.
 Members of this gens are first mentioned during the Second Punic War.

 Origin

 The first of the Digitii was an Italian ally of Rome, who received the Roman franchise in recognition of great heroism during the taking of Carthago Nova in 210 BC.
+Münzer concluded that he had been part of the naval contingent from Poseidonia, subsequently the Roman colonia of Paestum, as the Digitii appear to have been a leading family there for generations, and inscriptions of the Digitii are known primarily from Rome and Paestum.

+Praenomina

+The chief praenomina of the Digitii were Sextus, Decimus, and Lucius.
+Lucius was the most common praenomen used throughout Roman history, Sextus somewhat common, while Decimus was less widespread and more distinctive during the Republican period.

+Branches and cognomina

+The Digitii do not appear to have been divided into distinct stirpes, but the cognomina Rufus, originally indicating someone with red hair, and its derivative form, Rufinus, appear in two families.
+Personal cognomina include Celadus, Praeses, Secundus, and Valens.